wp-plugins/flexytalk-widget/readme.txt

 * Locate the plugin in the search results, click **INSTALL** and the click **ACTIVATE**

-The plugin creates a new widget on the **WIDGETS** section.
+The plugin creates a new entry on your Worpress main menu.

-**CONFIGURE THE WIDGET**
+**CONFIGURE THE LIVE CHAT WIDGET**

-* Locate the widget called "FlexyTalk Free Live Chat Widget" on the widget's list
+* Enter the GMAIL/JABBER account you want to setup as your INSTANT MESSAGING account.

-* Drag the widget to the desire location in any sidebar you like.
+* Complete all the fields to customize the live chat widget

-* On the displayed configuration area, enter your **GMAIL** account, choose the button layout, enter a text for the button, and select button's position on page.
-Finally click SAVE.

-By now you should have your brand new button on your WordPress site.

 **ACTIVATE YOUR ACCOUNT**

-* Click the "click to chat" button on your WP site.
-You will see an activation window displayed.
+* Once configured the IM ACCOUNT, navigate to your site and click on the chat toolbar.
+You will see an activation window displayed and an e-mail will be sent to you with further instructions.

-* If you entered a real gmail account, check your chat contacts.
-There´s a new invitation request from one of FlexyTalk's bots.
+* Open your IM client and check for a new chat subscription request.
+If you are on GMAIL web client, you will the chat request on the left sidebar, near your chat contacts.

 * Accept the invitation.

 By now, we've become chat buddies and next time you click the CHAT BUTTON, you will see the chat interface.

-**OFFLINE MESSAGES**

-* Every time you want to retrieve your offline messages, open your IM app (GTALK, GMAIL or whatever app you use), start a chat session with the BOT and send the message **!off** .
-The bot will send you a response containing all the messages you received while you were offline.
-On Premium plans, offline messages are sent directly to your mail
+You may need to refresh the browser.

+IMPORTANT: When you want to end a conversation, type the message *!end* to become available again for new conversation requests.

 Please mail support@flexytalk.com if you are not able to integrate the widget on your site.